daniel-wrench/snap-research-template/doc/workshop_guide.md

 For questions or feedback contact Daniel Wrench: daniel.wrench@vuw.ac.nz

 ## TO-DO
--   Tidy this plan of attack: start with "we will" list, then fill out the content below in more detail. **Highlight questions along the way:**
+-   Tidy the task list, **highlighting questions/discussion points along the way:**
-    - What do you think reproducible research means?
-    - What would be in a well-structured repo?
-    - Is version control only important when working in a team?
-(No. So you can go back and fix your own mistakes.
-Also, **when working in multiple environments (give demo)**)
     - See [ChatGPT](https://chatgpt.com/share/67b29f0c-d0f8-8012-bceb-633f32dae893) for notes on this
+-   Go through content below
+-   Turn into slides for high-level bullet points, tasks
 -   Refer to Git carpentry to confirm that content
--   Let Alexa know about workshop

 ### Prerequisites